-(2) The value of acceleration of deferred stock units, cash-settled deferred stock units and cash-settled restricted stock units assumes a common stock price of \$7.41 per share (the closing price of Redwood's common stock on the NYSE on December 29, 2023).
+(1) None of the NEOs had a long-term cash award outstanding at December 31, 2024.
+The value of acceleration of deferred stock units, cash-settled deferred stock units and cash-settled restricted stock units assumes a common stock price of \$6.53 per share (the closing price of Redwood's common stock on the NYSE on December 31, 2024).
 Although unvested performance stock units are not forfeited following death or disability, no value for unvested performance stock units was included due to the fact that under the applicable award agreements the performance stock units would vest, if at all, only at the end of the performance period and only to the extent the performance vesting threshold is met at the end of the performance period.